RuTh-git/AHCKA_MS_Project/README.md

-# I'm working on this paper for my Masters Project
+# I'm working on this paper for my Masters Project - AHCKA
-# AHCKA: Efficient and Effective Attributed Hypergraph Clustering via K-Nearest Neighbor Augmentation (SIGMOD 2023)

 [Link to the paper](https://dl.acm.org/doi/abs/10.1145/3589261)